 - The second offense is similar to the penalty for the Class C misdemeanor.

 In Indiana, OWI can be a felony depending upon your driving history and other factors surrounding the event.
-If you get a second OWI within 7 years of a conviction, it is a felony.
+If you get a second OWI within 7 years of a prior conviction, it is a felony.
 The penalties for a felony are much higher than a misdemeanor.

 Indianapolis Class C Misdemeanor and First Time Offender – Examples